-Elsewhere on the resort, you can enjoy three private beaches, a wide array of watersports and activities, multiple options for eating and drinking and more.
+Elsewhere on the resort, you can enjoy three private beaches, a wide array of water sports and activities, multiple options for eating and drinking and more.

 How to book Scrub Island

 The Caribbean may be the first place that comes to mind when thinking about private islands, but you don’t want to miss this private island experience in Venice, Italy.
-Situated on an island called Isola delle Rose, this five-star JW Marriott property offers a serene escape from crowded Venetian streets.
+Situated on an island called Isola delle Rose, this 5-star JW Marriott property offers a serene escape from crowded Venetian streets.

-The hotel provides a private water shuttle to ferry guests between the hotel and the city at regular intervals, but you won’t be bored if you decide to spend a day — or two — at the resort.
+The hotel provides a private water shuttle to ferry guests between the hotel and the city at regular intervals, but you won’t be bored if you decide to spend a day (or two) at the resort.

 The island spans 40 acres filled with verdant gardens and olive groves.
-The resort itself offers numerous luxury amenities including a full-service spa, restaurants and bars, a gorgeous infinity pool with panoramic views of the Venetian skyline and more.
+The resort itself offers numerous luxury amenities, including a full-service spa, restaurants and bars, a gorgeous infinity pool with panoramic views of the Venetian skyline and more.

 How to book JW Marriott Venice